calebjones/gephi-streaming-client/README.md

 # Build Info

-This library is built and tested using Maven 3.0.3 and Java 1.6 against Gaphi 0.8.2 beta.
+This library is built and tested using Maven 3.0.3 and Java 1.6 against Gephi 0.8.2 beta.
 Note that integration tests are enabled by default via the failsafe plugin which assumes a running Gephi master server with a workspace endpoint available at `http://localhost:8080/workspace0`.
 Use `mvn install -DskipITs` to build w/o running